lanzhiwang/awesome-huzhi/docker/kubernets/02_kube-controller-manager.md

 The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "/var/run/kubernetes")

 --cidr-allocator-type string
-Type of CIDR allocator to use (default "RangeAllocator")
+Type of CIDR allocator to use (default "RangeAllocator")  要使用的CIDR分配器的类型（默认为“RangeAllocator”）

 --cloud-config string
 The path to the cloud provider configuration file.
 Empty string for no configuration file.